-HELOC loans, short for home equity line of credit, have long been a way for homeowners to get their hands on part of their home equity.
-However, you may want to think twice before you sign the paperwork on a HELOC.
+HELOC loans, short for a home equity line of credit, have long been a way for homeowners to get their hands on part of their home equity.
+However, there are problems with HELOC loans that may make you want to think twice before you sign the paperwork.

 Too Much Borrowing Led to the Financial Crisis

 In conjunction with other conditions like interest rates jumping up from record lows and housing prices plummeting, lenders lending too much money to people that couldn’t comfortably afford to pay it back if anything else went wrong led to the financial crisis.